-If your dog has a deteriorating appetite, your veterinarian should rule out any physical problem that might be affecting their ability to properly communicate their needs.
+If your dog has a deteriorating appetite, your veterinarian should rule out any physical problem that might be affecting its ability to properly communicate its needs.

 For example, they may be allergic to certain ingredients in dog food, or they may be consuming low-quality kibble that contains additives.